-CaptionSync's Redo feature provides users with a simple and fast mechanism to rerun Captioning jobs and change appearance settings, request different output files, or alter the text transcript.
+CaptionSync's Redo feature provides users with a simple and fast mechanism to rerun Captioning jobs and change appearance settings, request different output files, alter the text transcript or repair sync issues.
 This feature allows you to:

-- Modify formatting or caption appearance settings (jump to that article if this is all you need)
+- Modify caption appearance settings (jump to that article if this is all you need).

-- Change the offset timecode to match the media (Broadcast only) (jump to that article if this is all you need)
+- Change the offset timecode (Broadcast only) (jump to that article if this is all you need).

 The Redo feature is available for 1 year after your initial media submission.
 This tutorial will walk you through the procedure for issuing a Redo.

 Video Tutorial (This video is an alternative to the Text Tutorial)

 (You can watch this video on full screen at YouTube)

 1. Log into your CaptionSync account, go to Caption/Transcribe -> Status of Submissions.
 Click the AST ID link for the job you want to Redo.
 The Eligible for Redo field will show if the submission is eligible for a Redo:

 2. If you wish to edit your text transcript, for example to repair sync or make text changes, you'll need to download the .txt file available by Text Transcript.
 When editing it, please note the following: